bergesinstitute/graf-method/book-4-unit-7.md

 Dijimos anteriormente que no podemos romper nunca el núcleo verbal (no podemos poner nada entre el verbo haber y el participio).
 Siempre tendremos los pronombres justo antes del núcleo verbal.

-> In English: We said earlier that we can never break the verbal nucleus (we cannot put anything between the verb *haber* and the participle).
+💂 We said earlier that we can never break the verbal nucleus (we cannot put anything between the verb *haber* and the participle).
 We will always have the pronouns just before the verbal nucleus.

 *Juan ha dado una rosa a María.
 Juan le ha dado una rosa.
 Juan se la ha dado.*